adamedx/autographps/ROADMAP.md

 * `Get-GraphChildItem` will be re-implemented using the same selection capability as `Get-GraphItem`.
 * `Get-GraphItemWithMetadata` will be changed to `Get-GraphResourceWithMetadata`.
 * The `gls` alias will continue to point to `Get-GraphResourceWithMetadata` as its behavior conforms more closely to the user experience of `ls` than `Get-GraphChildItem` does.
-* Note that `AutoGraphPS` core aliases preserve the idea of "navigating" the Graph vs. retrieving objects, and this is even compatible with the new commands which support a `Uri` parameter which is compatible with the navigable resource paradigm exposed by `AutoGraphPS`.
+* Note that `AutoGraphPS` core aliases preserve the idea of resource-based navigation of the Graph vs. retrieving objects, and this is even compatible with the new commands which support a `Uri` parameter which is compatible with the navigable resource paradigm.